Acropolis Official Website explained ✨

 Choose your ticket type

-Single-use tickets cover the Acropolis and its slopes for one visit.
-Combined tickets are valid for five days and include additional sites: the Ancient Agora, Roman Agora, Temple of Olympian Zeus, Hadrian’s Library, Kerameikos, and Aristotle’s Lyceum - a good option if you want to see more of ancient Athens.
-Note that reduced-price tickets haven’t been available online since July 2019 and must be purchased on-site with valid ID.
-The same ticket cannot be used to re-enter the site if you leave.
-If you wish to re-enter, you must purchase a new ticket.
+You can purchase tickets for either the Acropolis site or a combined ticket covering additional sites.
+All tickets must be bought online in advance through the Acropolis official website.
+Single-use tickets allow one visit to the Acropolis and its slopes, while combined tickets are valid for five days and include the Ancient Agora, Roman Agora, Temple of Olympian Zeus, Hadrian’s Library, Kerameikos, and Aristotle’s Lyceum - ideal if you want to explore more of ancient Athens.
+Reduced-price tickets haven’t been available online since July 2019 and must be purchased on-site with valid ID.
+The same ticket cannot be used to re-enter the site if you leave, to re-enter, you must purchase a new ticket.

 3